-Counseling and Pastoral Professionals, as defined by the Federal law, who act in such capacities, have been advised that, while they are not obligated to report crimes for the purpose of compiling these statistics, they are encouraged, when they deem it appropriate, to inform the persons they are counseling of their ability to report any crimes to MUPD for inclusion in the annual statistics.
+Counseling and Pastoral Professionals, as defined by the Federal law, who act in such capacities, have been advised that, while they are not obligated to report crimes for the purpose of compiling these statistics, they are encouraged, when they deem it appropriate, to inform the persons they are counseling of their ability to report any crimes to MUPD or the Title IX Coordinator and Compliance Officer for inclusion in the annual statistics.
 The Counseling Center and Pastoral Counselors facilitate anonymous reporting, as outlined earlier in this Annual Security and Fire Safety Report.

-All statistics are gathered, compiled, and reported to the University community via this report, entitled the "Annual Security and Fire Safety Report," which is published by MUPD no later than October 1st of each year.
-MUPD submits the annual crime statistics published in this brochure to the Department of Education (ED).
+All statistics are gathered, compiled, and reported to the University community via this report, entitled the "Annual Security and Fire Safety Report," which is published by the Title IX Coordinator and Compliance Officer no later than October 1st of each year.
+The Title IX Coordinator and Compliance Officer submits the annual crime statistics published in this brochure to the Department of Education (ED).
 The statistical information gathered by the Department of Education is available to the public through the ED website.
-Table One of the crime statistics satisfies the reporting requirements described by Pennsylvania Statutes as outlined by the Pennsylvania Uniform Crime Reporting Act, and Table Two satisfies the requirements outlined by the Clery Act.
+Table One of the crime statistics satisfies the reporting requirements described by

+Pennsylvania Statutes as outlined by the Pennsylvania Uniform Crime Reporting Act, and Table Two satisfies the requirements outlined by the Clery Act.

-MUPD sends an email to every enrolled student and current employee on an annual basis informing them of the availability of the Annual Security and Fire Safety Report.
+The Title IX Coordinator and Compliance Officer sends an email to every enrolled student and current employee on an annual basis informing them of the availability of the Annual Security and Fire Safety Report.
 The email includes a brief summary of the contents of this report.
 The email also includes the address for the MUPD website where the Annual Security and Fire Safety Report can be found online, and notification that a physical copy may be obtained by making a request to MUPD by calling (814) 824-3911 or in person at the MUPD in the lower level of McAuley Hall.